roguesupport-scott/Machine-Learning-Stock-Trading-Bot/README.md

 # Machine-Learning-Stock-Trading-Bot
 Objective: C++ day trading bots are such ubiquitous projects.
 Swing trading bots are not as common, especially one that performs both fundamental and technical trading methodology.
 This bot trades in the interval of 1-20 business days.
-The bot is designed to ran once a day.
+The bot is designed to run once a day.
 Task Scheduler will do the job for automated python script runs.

 Mechanics: Implements sentiment analysis on equity related "twits" to identify upward trending stocks